 Internal Affairs Investigations are conducted by the Office of Professional Standards.

-An inquiry or complaint can be made on an official Citizen Complaint Form that can be obtained at the front desk of the police department or can be downloaded by clicking the "Citizen Complaint Form" link below.
+An inquiry or complaint may be made on an official Citizen Complaint Form that can be obtained at the front desk of the police department, at the Human Resources Department at Town Hall, or can be downloaded by clicking the "Citizen Complaint Form" link below.

-Complaints may be made in writing (including letters or email), by telephone, or in person to:
+Complaints also may be submitted in writing (including letters or email), by telephone, or in person to:

 Civilian Complaint Form - PDF